universal-ctags/ctags/docs/testing-parser.rst

 If a *Unit* test case doesn't have *expected.tags* file, the make target doesn't run the validator on the file even if a default validator is given in its category directory.

+If a *Unit* test case specifies NONE in its *validator* file, the make target doesn't run the validator, either.

 If a *Unit* test case specifies KNOWN-INVALIDATION in its *validator* file, the make target just increments "#skipped (known invalidation)"